gamechanger/sloan-sacrifice-bunts/README.md

 # sloan-sacrifice-bunts
-Sloan Sports Analytics Conference Project
+Sloan Sports Analytics Conference Project.
+NOTE: Required data related for the 2023 Submission will be included soon.